 With AI and automation touching almost every part of industry and life, it’s important that organisations think about how they attract and grow AI and automation talent.

 Our CTO Ben Taylor and one of our intelligent automation engineers Lucie Hunt recently discussed key trends organisations need to know to get their AI talent strategies right.

 Data and software skills will remain in high demand

-Right now, to be successful in their intelligent automation journeys, organisations need to attract people with a background in mathematics, computer science and systems engineering.
+Right now, to be successful with intelligent automation, organisations need to attract mathematicians, computer scientists and systems engineers.
 By 2040, data scientists will still be in high demand.